premanshu24/hello-world/README.md

 # hello-world
 a repository on hello world
-i am a undergrad at iitb
+i am an undergrad at iitb